 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through December 31, 2013.
-The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.Past performance is no guarantee of future results.
+The opinions expressed in this commentary are those of the Fund’s managers and are current through June 30, 2016.
+The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.Past performance is not a guarantee of future results.

 Top 10 Equity Holdings as a percent of net assets as of 06/30/2016: Aspen Technology Inc. 5.6%, Alliance Data Systems Corp.
 4.5%, Micron Technology, Inc. 4.5%, Euronet Worldwide Inc. 4.1%, Vertex Pharmaceuticals, Inc. 3.9%, Microsoft Corp.
 3.8%, Cerner Corp.
 3.6%, Facebook Inc., Class A 3.6%, WNS (Holdings) Ltd. ADR 3.5% and ACI Worldwide, Inc. 3.5%.